Maricopa County, Arizona: Religion

 In 2010 statistics, the largest religious group in Maricopa County were Catholics, who are organized under the Roman Catholic Diocese of Phoenix with 519,950 Catholics and 99 parishes, and 9 additional eastern rite Catholic parishes.
 This is followed by 242,732 LDS Mormons with 503 congregations, 213,640 non-denominational adherents with 309 congregations, 93,252 Assembly of God Pentecostals with 120 congregations, 73,207 Southern Baptists with 149 congregations, 35,804 Christian churches and churches of Christ Christians with 29 congregations, 30,014 Evangelical Lutherans with 47 congregations, 28,634 UMC Methodists with 55 congregations, 18,408 Missouri Synod Lutherans with 34 congregations, and 15,001 Presbyterians with 42 congregations.
 Altogether, 39.1% of the population was claimed as members by religious congregations, although members of historically African-American denominations were underrepresented due to incomplete information.
 In 2014, the county had 1,177 religious organizations, the fifth most out of all US counties.

 Government, policing, and politics

 Government

 The governing body of Maricopa County is its board of supervisors.
 The Maricopa County Board of Supervisors consists of five members chosen by popular vote within their own districts.
 As of 2025 the board consists of four Republicans and one Democrat.
 Each member serves a four-year term, with no term limits.
+The chairperson of the board presides for a one-year term, selected by the board members during a public hearing.

+Unlike cities and towns in Arizona, counties are politically and legally subordinate to the state and do not have charters of their own.
+The county Board of Supervisors acts under powers delegated by state law, mainly related to minor ordinances and revenue collection.
+With few exceptions, these powers are narrowly construed.
+The state legislature retains considerable authority over local matters, and counties must seek legislative approval for the most basic local measures.